 - Durable, natural-looking porcelain teeth that are fixed to these implants by dental cement or screws

-What Can I Expect From a Full Mouth Treatment?
+What Can I Expect From a Full Mouth Dental Implant?

 How Can I Maintain My New Teeth?

-Cleaning of Fixed Implant Bridges and Full Mouth Implant Bridges is the same as natural teeth.
+Cleaning your implant bridges is the same as your natural teeth.
 By brushing, flossing, using a Waterpik and regular dental hygiene patients can easily maintain their new teeth.
-Implants do not decay, so, though we don’t recommend it, homecare is actually less important that with teeth.
+Implants do not decay, so, though we don’t recommend it, homecare is actually less important than with teeth.

 We provide all our Full Mouth Implant patients with complimentary nightguards.
 A nightguard is a plastic bite wafer worn at night to keep the upper and lower teeth from touching each other.
 These are especially important for patients with a history of clenching or grinding (bruxism).

 The cost varies greatly depending upon the region, doctor’s training, implant type, number of implants, the need for bone grafting and how many teeth we end up putting back (8, 10, 12 or 14).
-Overall treatment cost range $30,000- 70,000.
+Overall cost of full mouth dental implant treatment can range from $30,000 to $70,000.

-To learn more about Full Mouth Treatment and how we can help you please fill out the form below.
+To learn more about Full Mouth Dental Implants and how we can help you please fill out the form below.